 - Preheat your oven to 350 degrees.

-- In a small bowl combine the almond flour, baking soda, baking powder and salt in small bowl, set aside.
+- In a small bowl combine the almond flour, baking soda, baking powder, salt and xanthan gum in small bowl, set aside.

-- Next, beat butter, golden monkfruit sweetener and vanilla extract in stand mixer bowl until creamy.
+- Next, beat butter, monkfruit sweetener and vanilla extract in stand mixer bowl until creamy.

 - Add the egg, beating the mixture on low.